How to Reduce EMI in Mixed-Signal Systems Using Proper PCB Ground Designs

 When designing, remember to choose the optimal grounding system; bus wire, grid, or plane.

 Bus Wire: For most PCBs with mixed signal systems a bus wire is not a good solution.
-A bus wire’s impedance can be quite large at common system frequencies and this will cause large voltage drops.
+A bus wire’s impedance can be quite large at system frequencies and this will cause large voltage drops.

 Grounding Grid: The grounding grid can be a balanced solution for two layer PCBs that don’t have enough space for a full PCB ground plane, but can’t accept the voltage drops associated with a bus wire.
 The grid does not have to be a square mesh but should have as much area as possible.
 A larger area will reduce grid impedance and allow for more trace connections, which in turn shortens current return paths.
 If you use a grid, take special care to make certain AC/DC return current paths do not cross.